A variational inference framework for inverse problems: Implementation of variational message passing

 The algorithm also provides the graph $\GSUBpaxTOax$ as an output.
 An analogous call to the same algorithm provides $\etaSUBpaepsilonTOaepsilon$ and $\GSUBpaepsilonTOaepsilon$.
 The remaining factor to stochastic node message natural parameters can be initialized, for example, as follows:

 One way to initialize the stochastic node to factor message natural parameters is the following:

-\subsection{Variational Message Passing Iterations}
+\subsection{Variational message passing iterations}

 Once the natural parameter vector initializations are carried out, the stochastic node to factor and factor to stochastic node message parameters are updated in cycle until convergence.
 A possible way to assess convergence is monitoring the relative difference of parameter estimates from subsequent iterations.
-The updates for stochastic node to factor message parameters are performed via Algorithm \ref{alg:VMPalgo} and other VMP schemes proposed in the existing literature.
+The updates for factor to stochastic node message parameters are performed via Algorithm \ref{alg:VMPalgo} and other VMP schemes proposed in the existing literature.